jimwatt/P3-BehavioralCloning/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to
+The overall strategy for deriving a model architecture was to first establish the data pipeline, then enrich the data set, and then also increase the complexity of the deep network.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The main steps were as follows:

+1. **Recording Data** : I first recorded data from a human driver.
+I recorded data for three laps around the track.
+I also recorded data from one lap of driving around the track in the clockwise direction.
+2. **Combining Data** : I set up a data loading pipeline that combined my recorded data with data provided by the Udacity course.
+3. **Data Pipeline** : I first set up an extremely simple data pipeline just to ensure that the basic pipeline for loading data, fitting a model, and then testing in the simulator was in place.
+The model for this pipeline was simply a linear regression.
+As expected, the performance for this pipeline was atrocious, but it at least confirmed that the data pipeline was in place.
+4. **Data Preprocessing** : I introduced minimal data preprocessing using image normalization and image cropping.
+These were both instituted using Lambda functions in Keras.
+5. **Data Augmentation** : I also augmented the data by flipping the images from left to right to exploit symmetry in the steering angle about zero.
+This effectively doubled the size of the data set.
+6. **LeNet Architecture** : Next, I implemented the LeNet architecture.
+This provided more parameters for the model, and training this model allowed for an improved cost and better validation accuracy.
+Driving was starting to improve (the car could get around the first bend, but still wandered off the road).
+7. **Further Data Augmentation** : In order to ensure that the car knew how to return to the center of the road, I decided to include the left and right camera images with adjusted steering angles.
+The objective is to teach the car to return to the center of the road if it starts to veer to the side.
+Using the left and right camera images effectively tripled the amount of data.
+I found that I did not need to actively record human swerving behavior in order to help the autonomous vehicle return to the center of the road.
+8. **AWS** : At this point, I had to move processing to the Amazon Web Service because data processing was taking too long.
+9. **Generator** : Also, since memory required to store all the data was too large, I built a python "generator" to efficiently generate batches of images on the fly.
+10. **Fine Tuning** :  At this point, the trained model was starting to drive well although it still overshot one of the sharp turns.
+I increased the steering correction for the left and right camera images to 0.25 from 0.2, and this did the trick to ensure that the vehicle remained in the center of the road.
+11. **NVIDIA Network** : I had planned as a final step to implement the NVIDIA network to further performance, although this ended up not being necessary.
+The LeNet archotecture worked just fine.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road as seen in the movie: video.mp4.

 #### 2. Final Model Architecture